-Role models are abstractions on object models

-where patterns of objects are recognized and described as corresponding patterns of roles [19].
+Role models are abstractions on object models where patterns of objects are recognized and described as corresponding patterns of roles [17].
 Role models support separation of concern and describe static and dynamic properties.
 A role captures the responsibilities of an object with respect to achieving the purpose needed in a collaboration.
-It defines the abstract state and behavior of an object in a collaboration with other objects and can be expressed using adequate type or interface notation.
-The actual definition of a role is based on what the other roles in a collaboration require in order to achieve a joint purpose [21].
-An object can play several roles at once, and several objects can play the same role.
-Role diagrams can be composed easily, which makes them attractive for describing composite patterns [21], as well as design components.
-Classes are the primary means for modeling object-oriented software systems, but class diagrams fail in clearly presenting the distribution of responsibilities between objects.
-Role diagrams focus on sets of collaborating objects.
-They describe how collaborating objects that play one or more roles achieve a common goal.
-A role represents the view that other objects have on the object playing that role in a certain collaboration [14, 20, 21].
-Role models have been used in the OOram software engineering method [19].
-They also play an important factor in a design approach for frameworks [22, 23].
+It defines the abstract state and behavior of an object in a collaboration with other objects.
+The actual definition of a role is based on what the other roles in a collaboration require in order to achieve a joint purpose [19].
+A role represents the view that other objects have on the object playing that role in a certain collaboration [12, 18, 19].

+Role models have been used in the OOram software engineering method [17].
+They also play an important factor in a design approach for frameworks [20, 21].
 Typically, classes play many roles in an object-oriented software system.
 Often, roles correspond to methods in classes.
 But playing a role can also be mapped to part of a method, i.e., to particular declarations and statements.
 Roles played by classes get easily obfuscated and the design becomes blurred over several redesign and/or maintenance cycles.
-We take design components one step further by substantiating them and including role models (Section 3) and by introducing additional component categories (Section 4).
+We take design components one step further by substantiating them and including role models (Section 3) and by introducing additional component categories (Section 4) as well as component constraints (Section 5).

-3. Design Components
+3. DESIGN COMPONENTS